 In addition to a demonstrated commitment to academic excellence, Reed recognizes that qualities of character—in particular, motivation, intellectual curiosity, individual responsibility, and social awareness—are important considerations in the selection process.
-Thus, the Admission Committee looks for students whose accomplishments and interests in various fields of endeavor will contribute to the vitality of the Reed community.
+Thus, the Admission Committee conducts a holistic review of each application to find students whose accomplishments and interests in various fields of endeavor will contribute to the vitality of the Reed community.

 Application for Admission